404Kartik/blog.404kartik/README.md

 * Javasript

 ## Like the blog want to use it for your own?
-Just clone the repo and change the name in your
+Just clone the repo and change the name in your  ''' config ''' file and post this blog.

 ## About me
 I am a student developer from Melbourne Australia.
 My major interests include developing different applications, Amazon Web Services and Cyber Security